-Woman who died in Turkish buttock surgery not told of risks, says coroner
+BBL surgery: Woman who died in Turkey 'not told of risks'

 The inquest was told Brazilian butt-lift operations carried the highest risk of all cosmetic surgery procedures.

-The UK has an agreed moratorium on carrying out such operations due to the dangers involved, an expert plastic surgeon Simon Whitey said in a report for the inquest.
+The UK has an agreed moratorium on carrying out such operations due to the dangers involved, expert plastic surgeon Simon Whitey said in a report for the inquest.

 Mr Withey said if the risk of the procedure had been explained to Ms Kerr before she had financially committed to the procedure she would not "in all probability" have gone through with it.